-An organ-specific program that has been approved by the MPSC to as part of the transplant hospital membership.
-A transplant hospital member may have transplant programs for transplantation of hearts, lungs, liver, kidneys, pancreas, pancreas islets, intestines, and vascularized composite allografts.
+An organ-specific program that has been approved by the OPTN as part of the transplant hospital membership.
+A transplant hospital member may have transplant programs for transplantation of hearts, lungs, liver, kidneys, pancreas, pancreas islets, intestines, upper limbs, head and neck VCAs, abdominal walls, genitourinary organs, vascularized glands, lower limbs, musculoskeletal composite graft segments, and spleens.
 In order to be a transplant hospital member, the transplant hospital must have current designated transplant program approval for at least one organ.
 A designated transplant program may also be called a transplant program in these Bylaws.